PierrePlaziat/MaGeek/README.md

 	. 	link got indicator
 	. 	search on keywords
 -	better double sided gestion
 - 	fast and better card counts

 ### Maybe later

--	Custom cards support (need to figure out how to generate the image)
+-	Custom cards print support (need to figure out how to generate the image for print (maybe Markdown??)
 -	Auto deck (need to reflect on the building strategy)
 -	Tags sort and stats for deck
 -	Pie charts for stats